michaelpmiddleton/AI-For-Games-Coursework/README.md

 # __EGP 410: AI For Games__

+### NOTE: As of 11 November 2017, development on this repository has ended.

 This repository comprises the files for the "AI For Games" (EGP-410) course I took while studying abroad in Montreal in Fall 2017.
 It is forked from the [default class repository](https://github.com/zap-twiz/EGP-410).
 </br>
 <div align="center">